jackdally/lre_manager/lre-docs/docs/implementation-plans/README.md

 This directory contains detailed implementation plans for major features and system components.
 Each plan follows a standardized template and provides comprehensive guidance for development teams.

+## Overview

+This directory contains detailed implementation plans for major features and system components.
+Each plan follows a standardized template and provides comprehensive guidance for development teams.

+For the complete feature roadmap, see [Features & Implementation](/docs/FEATURES).

 ## Directory Structure

 ```